...

 Mykhailo Frantsuzov belonged to the so-called "Aksinin circle."
 It was a creative community of non-conformists, intellectuals, and artists that developed around a graphic artist Oleksandr Aksinin.
 As part of this community, Frantsuzov documented Lviv and its events of the late 1980s and early 1990s.
 In the series of portrait photos taken in the 1980s, you can see by far all the bohemian community of the city of those times.
 Many of the photos have been lost since the author treated them as the daily method of fine-tuning his craft, and he did not treat them as art pieces (Hleba, 2018).

-Today, the artist has already shifted from analog to digital photography.
+Since the beginning of 2010, the artist had already shifted from analog to digital photography.

 Related Stories